 Application

-Apply with an electrostatic spray gun at the manufacturer's recommended voltage — typically 60–80kV for most polyester powders.
+- Check the powder gun manufacturer's recommended voltage - typically 60–80kV for most polyester powders.
 Maintain a consistent distance from the surface (150–200mm) and use smooth, even passes.
 Do not pile on a thick coat trying to achieve coverage in one hit.
 A single even layer is the target.
 Thick application leads to orange peel, runs once the powder flows in the oven, and can trap air.

 Cure

 Follow the data sheet for the specific product you're using.
-Most standard and super durable polyesters cure at 180–200°C for 15–20 minutes at metal temperature — not oven air temperature.
+Most standard and super durable polyesters cure at 360–400°F for 10 - 20 minutes at metal temperature — not oven air temperature.
 A large wheel rim takes time to come up to temperature from cold.
 If you cure by time alone and the metal hasn't reached cure temperature, you'll get an under-cured coat that scratches easily and has poor adhesion.

 Allow full cooling before handling.
 The coat is hard but still warm — any contact while warm risks marring the surface.